ga-curriculum/data-management-in-ai-projects/microlesson-01/README.md

 **Data management in the context of AI** goes beyond simply storing data.
 It encompasses the end-to-end processes, technologies, policies, and practices used to:

-  - **Collect:** Gather data from diverse sources.
+- 📥 **Collect**: Gather data from diverse sources.
-  - **Store:** Persist data in appropriate repositories.
+- 🗄️ **Store**: Persist data in appropriate repositories.
-  - **Organize:** Structure and catalog data for easy access and retrieval.
+- 📂 **Organize**: Structure and catalog data for easy access and retrieval.
-  - **Prepare:** Cleanse, transform, and engineer data into a usable format.
+- 🧹 **Prepare**: Cleanse, transform, and engineer data into a usable format.
-  - **Protect:** Secure data from unauthorized access and ensure its privacy.
+- 🔒 **Protect**: Secure data from unauthorized access and ensure its privacy.
-  - **Govern:** Establish and enforce policies for data access, usage, and quality.
+- ⚖️ **Govern**: Establish and enforce policies for data access, usage, and quality.
-  - **Utilize:** Enable the effective use of data for building, training, deploying, monitoring, and maintaining AI models.
+- 🚀 **Utilize**: Enable the effective use of data for building, training, deploying, monitoring, and maintaining AI models.

 Essentially, it's about treating data as a **valuable asset** that needs to be carefully managed throughout its lifecycle to support the development and deployment of successful AI solutions.